-Crossing Spaces, creating a Place: Repositioning Gender and Space Boundaries in women's endurance sports experience
+Crossing Spaces, Creating a Place: Repositioning Gender and Space Boundaries in Women's Experience of Endurance Sports

-This study employs a critical perspective that integrates the sociology of sport, gender, and space to explore the implications of increasing female participation in endurance sports, which have traditionally been male-dominated.
+This study integrates the sociology of sport, gender, and space to explore the implications of increasing female participation in endurance sports, which have traditionally been male dominated.
 Through in-depth interviews with Israeli women competing in marathons, ultramarathons, and triathlons, I examine their experiences in a challenging space that is both androcentric and serves as an arena for the shaping and articulation of masculinity.
-The research investigates how their participation in this space affects their experiences and lives.
+The research investigates how their participation in this space affects their lives.
 The findings reveal that the unique characteristics of endurance sports allow for a temporary suspension of social arrangements to which women are typically subject.
 This suspension leads to a process of investigation and re-positioning through transitions in space.
 These transitions, both material and symbolic, challenge normative perceptions about gender and space and enable new identity options for female athletes.
 Furthermore, the women manage to shape a new narrative of femininity, accumulate capital that can be leveraged in various aspects of life, and reshape the space of endurance sports for women in general.
 A phenomenological examination of the interrelationships between embodied transitions in space and temporal suspensions contributes to the literature on issues of time, gender, and space, as well as to the body of knowledge on sports, space, and identities.

-Key words: Space, Gender, Embodiment, Material and Symbolic transitions, Endurance Sports
+Key words: Space, Gender, Embodiment, Material and Symbolic Transitions, Endurance Sports

 Honestly?
 It was never in my plans or dreams.
 At most, I would have a gym membership and take a spinning class.
 But... running?
 Swimming?
-The last time I ran was in school, and even then, I always had excuses that I was in my period (laughs).
+The last time I ran was in school, and even then, I always made excuses that I was on my period [laughs].
 I cycled a bit with friends here in the community, and then suddenly the women's triathlon thing came up, and there was publicity about it.
-They organized preparatory training sessions in Herzliya beach with professional trainers, and they kept encouraging us all the time that anyone can do it.
+They organized preparatory training sessions on Herzliya beach with professional trainers, and they kept encouraging us all the time that anyone could do it.
 So, I said, 'Okay, I don't need to chase after my kids anymore, let's give it a try.'
 I can handle cycling, although not on a road bike, but they said that in this event, even off-road biking is fine.
-I know how to swim, although in a pool and not in the sea, and I breaststroke instead of freestyle, but whatever [laughs], I didn't really understand the differences at all, and maybe it's better that way... and as for running?
+I know how to swim, although in a pool and not in the sea, and I breaststroke instead of freestyle, but whatever [laughs], I didn't really understand the differences, and maybe it's better that way... and as for running?
 At most, I'll walk.
 The rest is history.
-I can't imagine myself without it anymore (Naomi, Ironwoman).
+I can't imagine myself without it anymore.
+(Naomi, Ironwoman)

-The increase in women's participation rates in endurance sports in Israel, which are characterized by male dominance and mostly take place in open spaces, raises questions regarding gender, space and place.
-In this article I sought to understand how women experience their participation in an arena from which they were excluded until recently; what social, cultural and political relationships are possible for them in an arena that has made the image of "Iron Man" its symbol, and whether and how a space abundant with participants can transform into a physical, social and symbolic place for women.
+The increase in the number of women participating in endurance sports in Israel, which have traditionally been dominated by men and mostly take place in open spaces, raises questions regarding gender, space, and place.
+In this article I seek to understand how women experience their participation in an arena from which they were until recently excluded; what social, cultural and political relationships are possible for them in an arena that has made the image of "Iron Man" its symbol, and whether and how this can become a physical, social and symbolic place for women.